 2" Clear PVC Pipe Schedule 40 UV rated (one foot piece) - $7.81 + shipping, FlexPVC.com

-BriteTap Waterer - $29.95 + shipping, chickenwaterer.com (deleted in design update)
+BriteTap Waterer - $29.95 + shipping, chickenwaterer.com (deleted in design update - replaced with one water nipple purchased on ebay)

 Thermocube - $12.50, Amazon.com